SECAD Data Protection Policy

 Data Protection Principles

-- The data will be obtained and processed fairly
+- The data will be obtained and processed in a fair, transparent and lawful way

 - The data will only be used for the purpose of carrying out the legitimate activities of the company and for no other reason

-- The data will be accurate and up to date
+- The data will be accurate and up to data

 - Appropriate measures will be taken against unauthorised access to, or alteration, disclosure or destruction of, the data and against its accidental loss or destruction